 Cornell Tech is committed to gender diversity in our technical programs.
 All eligible admitted applicants to the Electrical and Computer Engineering masters programs are automatically considered for a WiTNY fellowship.

-**Complete applications received by April 10, 2017 will still be given full consideration for admission, capacity permitting; but applicants are encouraged to submit their applications as early as possible.
-Submitting applications early ensures early response.
+**Complete applications received by April 10, 2017, will still be given full consideration for admission, capacity permitting; but applicants are encouraged to submit their applications as early as possible.
+Submitting applications early ensures an early response.